 This update is not a comprehensive re-plan, but rather a refresh that draws on previously collected data and community input from the original 2018 plan and subsequent work done as part of the 2020 Comprehensive Operations Analysis (COA).
 The process undertaken with this update is discussed later in this Section, and a status update on the 2018 Actions is provided as an Appendix.
-A comprehensive update to the SMP will be initiated by 2026.
+A comprehensive update to the SMP is called for by 2028.